François Piquemal

-François Piquemal is a French politician and educator who was elected to represent the Haute-Garonne's 4th constituency in the 2022 legislative election.
+François Piquemal (born 28 December 1984) is a French politician and educator who was elected to represent the Haute-Garonne's 4th constituency in the 2022 legislative election.
 A member of La France Insoumise, Piquemal ran as a candidate of the left-wing New Ecologic and Social People's Union (NUPES) coalition in 2022.
 Piquemal previously served as a municipal councilor in Toulouse, Occitania.

 Biography

+Piquemal was born in Besançon.
+He lives in Toulouse's Patte d'Oie neighborhood.